Sheilaraujo/Sheilaraujo/README.md

 Full Stack Developer
 --------------------

-Working with IT for five years and seeking to conquer the world!
+Working with IT for four years and seeking to conquer the world!
 Now, developing 😎

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [sheilla-araujo@hotmail.com](mailto:sheilla-araujo@hotmail.com)